giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/taker-order/README.md

 :::

+#### Example

+Consider the offer list below.
+As is usual for %%offer lists|offer-list%%, offers are ordered in the table by %%rank|offer-rank%%.

 | ID | wants (USDC) | gives (DAI) |
 | -- | ------------ | ----------- |
 | 2  | 0.98         | 1           |